arduino-uno/Serial-Communication-Store-Data-Website-Demo/README.md

 # Read & Store Data From Arduino UNO to MySql

-For communication from Arduino UNO to PC i use VBS (Visual Basic Script) This is Example Script to store data into MySQL:
+For communication from Arduino UNO to PC, i use VBS (Visual Basic Script) This is an Example Script to store data into MySQL:

 ```c
   ' The MySQL query